8ctavio/vergil/apps/docs/src/composables/useModel.md

 </template>
 ```
 :::warning
-- Exposed data gets defined when the component exposing it is set up, and undefined when the component is unmounted.
+- Exposed data is defined in the `setup` function of the component exposing it, and undefined when the component is unmounted.
 - If `exposed` is included in a model, sharing the model between multiple components will produce exposed data conflicts.
 See [Component model sharing](#component-model-sharing).
 :::